webpack/webpack.js.org/src/content/concepts/entry-points.md

 };
 ```

-W> Also `dependOn` must not be circular, follwing example again would throuw an error:
+Also `dependOn` must not be circular, the following example again would throw an error:

 ```javascript
 module.exports = {